gu-fan/simpleterm.vim/README.rst

 so, as you can easily executing whilst editing, you can

-:admonition: tracking your work as scripts, and vice versa
+.. admonition:: tracking your work as scripts, and vice versa

 ``e.g.: setup/dev/test/make/deploy/coffee...``

-also see andreyorst's `great conclusion on terminal integration:`__
+also see andreyorst's `great conclusion on terminal integration`__

 __ https://www.reddit.com/r/vim/comments/8vwq5a/vim_81_terminal_is_great/e1rnx8g